-Natural Gas Is Nonrenewable
+Most Natural Gas Is Nonrenewable

-The natural gas we use today took hundreds of millions of years to form.
+Most of the natural gas we use today took hundreds of millions of years to form.
 That's why we call it a nonrenewable energy source.
 We can't make more in a short time.